Trade Gold Trading

 Stocks Classic Bullish Divergence

-Classic bullish divergence setup occurs when price is making lower lows ( LL ), but the oscillator is making higher lows (HL).
+Classic bullish divergence setup forms when price is making lower lows ( LL ), but the oscillator is making higher lows (HL).
 The example illustrated and explained below shows a picture of this stocks trading setup.

 Stock Classic Bullish Divergence Stock Setup - Stocks Trading Divergence Entry and Exit